Salisbury man pleads guilty to importing opioids into Georgia through the dark web - Salisbury Post

 Wesley McKeehan, 34, pleaded guilty this month in a federal court in Savannah to distributing oxycodone.
 In addition to 26 months in prison, Judge R. Stan Baker ordered McKeehan to serve three years of supervised release after completing his prison term.

 His charges stem from an incident on Aug.
-13, 2020, when a package was sent to a man named Eric Schmidt, a 50-year-old man who lives in Savannah.
+13, 2020, when a package was sent to a man named Eric Schmidt, a 50-year-old who lives in Savannah.
 Drug Enforcement Administration agents in Savannah received an alert the package potentially contained drugs and searched it after delivery.
 A news release stated Schmidt admitted to purchasing oxycodone from McKeehan through an overseas distributor on the dark web — a part of the internet that’s not visible with regular internet search engines and requires specialized web browsers to access.
 The dark web can be used to keep internet activity anonymous as well as for illicit activity.

 “Mr. McKeehan thought he could hide his illegal operations through the use of the dark web,” said Robert J. Murphy, special agent in charge of the DEA Atlanta Field Division.
 “But criminals who operate on the dark web should know that the DEA and its law enforcement partners will not rest until all of the distributors of this poison are caught and prosecuted.”